rewin123/space_editor/README.md

 A prefab is simply a Bevy scene serialized to a readable and editable RON format.
 However, it needs to be spawned through PrefabBundle to activate custom logic such as adding global transforms to an object.

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+I work in develop branch to make main branch stable.

 ### License
 MIT - https://choosealicense.com/licenses/mit/